Finding a Spiritual Center in Recovery Looks Different Than Men Think

 Rites of Passage

-A majority of male initiation rites were concerned back in historical times with young men on journeys of powerlessness, whereas female fertility and puberty rites had the opposite function.
+A majority of male initiation rites were concerned back in historical times with men on journeys of powerlessness, whereas female fertility and puberty rites had the opposite function.
 This rite was supposed to give the man a grounding place, somewhere to start when processing life’s experiences.
 Men had to experience powerlessness to understand how to hold power and wield in in appropriate ways.

 Agency and Relationship